sasa-ethernal/apex-testing-tool/vector2-testnet/README.md

 This docker compose file is starting following containers:

 * apex-relay (standalone, prerequisite for dbsync and wallet-api)
-* postgres (standalone, prerequisite for dbsync and blockfrost)
-* dbsync (requires apex-relay and postgres)
-* blockfrost (requires postgres and consequently dbsync to keep it up to date)
 * wallet-api (requires apex-relay)
 * icarus (requires wallet-api)
 * ogmios (requires apex-relay)